claygarner94/AI-Royalties/README.md

 ### Dataset of Images in United States Fair Use Rulings
 We assessed previous copyright rulings in the U.S. mostly focused on visual image, looking at [10 significant rulings](https://drive.google.com/drive/folders/1OUvZeKKgi26gzMdPweo5WY5Zys1u5deA?usp=drive_link) opposing an original work to a derivative one (some rulings involving more than 1 original-derivative pair), and whether the transformation was considered fair use or copyright violation.

+To find the rulings, we searched the [U.S. Copyright Office Fair Use Index Database](https://www.copyright.gov/fair-use/fair-index.html)<sup>2</sup>.
+While there are 4 factors of copyright fair use in the U.S., we attempted to focus our assessment on factor #3 (_"The amount and substantiality of the portion used in relation to the copyrighted work as a whole"_), which has to do with the similarity of the images in question.
+There is no perfect way to do this -- given the relatively few cases limited to factor #3 and visual image.
+Some of the cases, such as _Andy Warhol Foundation for the Visual Arts, Inc. v.
+Goldsmith_, were ruled primarily based on another factor.

 | **Cases Assessed** | **Ruling** |
 |--------------------|------------|
 | _Marano v.
 Metro.
 Museum of Art, 844 F. App’x 436 (2d Cir.
 2021)_ | Ruled Fair Use |